benfl3713/finance-api/README.md

 - Statistic Calculations based of transaction data
 - A personal finance manager that uses this api
 - A different database technology (The current design is based on interfaces which will allow different databases to be used)

+# Need Help?

+- If you have any questions feel free to raise an issue or email me at **benfl3713@gmail.com**